Property Investment · Last updated 2 June 2026

 For buyers considering La Linea property in 2026, the practical considerations go beyond the macro story.

 • Property condition: La Linea has significant stock of older buildings that will require renovation investment.
+Renovation costs typically run €150 to €700/m² depending on specification and scope.
 Acquisition price plus renovation cost needs to be assessed against comparable finished properties, not just the raw purchase price.

 The Risks

 The Gibraltar-EU treaty could face delays beyond July 2026.
-Political complications on either the UK or Spanish side, or at the EU level, have already pushed the implementation date back multiple times from earlier targets.
+Political complications on either the UK or Spanish side, or at the EU level, have already pushed the implementation date back from earlier targets.
 If treaty implementation is delayed again, some of the demand drivers underpinning the La Linea property case weaken or slow.

 Important disclaimer